 Lester is also a strong advocate for, and model of work-life balance and values based organisational leadership.
 In 2006, he received the EEO Trust award for “walking the talk” in relation to work life balance for a senior leader.
 In addition Career Services was a category finalist in the JRA Best Places to Work Awards in 2007 and 2008.
 In 2009 Career Services won the IPANZ Gen-I Public Sector Excellence Award for Managerial Leadership.

 Lester holds a Bachelors degree in Science, and a Masters degree with distinction in Education.
-He is the President of the International Association for Educational and Vocational Guidance (IAEVG), which represents the interests of over 21,000 members in nearly 50 countries.
+He was the President of the International Association for Educational and Vocational Guidance (IAEVG), which represents the interests of over 21,000 members in nearly 50 countries.
 In addition he is the deputy chair of the International Centre for Career Development and Public Policy (ICCDPP) and recently served as a member of the board of the New Zealand Leadership Development Centre (LDC).

 CDANZ recognised Lester's contribution to career development by awarding him Honorary Membership in 2010.